liyucheng09/llm-compressive/readme.md

-# LLM-Compressive: evaluate LLMs with Data Compression
+# LLM-Compressive: Longitudinal Evaluation of LLMs via Data Compression

 Compression is believed to be the key feature of intelligence.
 Llm-compressive allows you to evaluate Large Language Models (LLMs) for generalization and robustness via **data compression**.